-We are happy to report that most programs and services offered by the Brattleboro Retreat continue to serve the mental health and addiction needs of patients and clients during the COVID-19 pandemic.
+We are happy to report that most programs and services offered by the Brattleboro Retreat continue to serve the mental health and addiction needs of patients and clients during--and after--the COVID-19 pandemic.

-The Coronavirus has demanded some changes that will need to remain in place until public health officials are confident the pandemic is over.
+The Coronavirus has required us to make some changes that will remain in place until public health officials are confident the pandemic is over.
 For the time being, please take note of the following:

 - Our inpatient programs for children, adolescents, and adults remain open.
 For the time being, however, we are only admitting residents from the state of Vermont.

 - The Retreat's Uniformed Service Program (USP) will re-open on Monday, August 2nd via secure, remote connection!

 If you have a question or would like more information about receiving mental health and substance abuse care at the Brattleboro Retreat, please call 1-800-RETREAT.

 Click here to find out what we're doing at the Retreat to prevent the introduction/spread of COVID-19 on our campus.